Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 **Share your favourite recipes**

 The application encourages all users to share their own favourite recipes with the rest of the community.
 The user can input the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 Users must create an account before they can share recipes.
+An Info icon reveals more details on how to find a great image for your recipe on Pexel.

 **Edit your recipes**

 In addition to adding new recipes, users can also edit recipes they have already shared with the community.
 The user can update the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 The updated record will be contained within the collection.
+An Info icon reveals more details on how to find a great image for your recipe on Pexel.

 **Delete your recipes**